gabekanegae/gabekanegae.github.io/_posts/2019-10-5-synacor-challenge-in-review.md

 I've had the **[Synacor Challenge](https://challenge.synacor.com/)** bookmarked for a couple years now, having probably found it somewhere on the [Advent of Code website](https://adventofcode.com) or [subreddit](https://www.reddit.com/r/adventofcode/).
 Since I'm currently taking a Computer Architecture course and I've been busy for the last couple days building a [MIPS Pipeline Simulator](https://github.com/kanegaegabriel/mips-pipeline-simulator) for it, I figured I would give it a shot.

 It started just as a way to spend some free time I had on a friday morning, but as I started unraveling the challenge's surprises, that quickly grew to a whole weekend spent solely on it.
 All my code is on my **[GitHub](https://github.com/kanegaegabriel/synacor-challenge)**, as well as a full [writeup](https://github.com/kanegaegabriel/synacor-challenge/blob/master/writeup.md), written as I was progressing through the challenge.
-You can also **keep reading for more info and my spoiler-free comments on it.**
+You can also **keep reading for more info and my spoiler-free comments on it**.

 <!--more--> ---